-A One Year Reflection
+A One-Year Reflection

-United Way of Greenville County did what it does best.
+When Hurricane Helene struck, the Upstate woke up to a community forever changed.
+Trees down, homes destroyed, power gone, families displaced.
+In those first hours, uncertainty loomed, but United Way of Greenville County did what it does best.
 We became the command center, the distribution hub, and the convener.
 We rose to the occasion when no one else could, rallying partners, volunteers, and resources to meet the urgent needs of our neighbors and begin the path toward recovery.

 When families lost everything, Airbnb and United Way of Greenville County created a first-of-its-kind housing partnership in South Carolina.